 The transportation and storage industry employs over 1.5 million people in the UK.

 Due to the Covid-19 pandemic there has been a decrease in the number of air, rail, ferry and bus passengers.
-2020 saw 7.1 million air passengers travel from Scottish airports (a 76% decrease).
+The most recent statistics, from 2020, reported that 7.1 million air passengers travelled from Scottish airports (a 76% decrease).
 Similarly there was a 65% decrease in bus travel with 127 million passenger journeys taking place.
 Most affected were rail services, which saw an 85% decrease during 2019-20.
 During 2020 4.1 million passengers and 1.7 million vehicles were carried on ferry routes in Scotland.

 In 2021, there were an estimated 21,970 UK nationals active at sea, compared to 23,880 the previous year.
 UK nationals accounted for 16% of the 103,590 seafarers active at sea working for companies within the membership of the UK Chamber of Shipping.
 Of these UK nationals, 82% were male and 47% were aged 40 to 61.
 There was a slight increase in the numbers of certified officers, while the numbers of cadet officers and uncertified officers all fell.